 - 1. Engineering Planning: In this phase we engage in a technical exchange of information under a non-disclosure agreement to understand the customer's manufacturing process and to determine how best to integrate the deposition of MST film onto the customer's semiconductor wafers. - 2.
 Set-up for MST Integration: We agree upon the technical evaluation details, including the expected rounds of evaluation testing, the parameters to be tested and allocation of costs.
 Customers provide us with wafers for our internal processing and physical characterization.
 Some customers work together with us to develop a TCAD model showing possible results of MST integration with their particular manufacturing process. - 3.
 Integration.
 Typically, this phase includes several rounds of tests that involve building test devices on a semiconductor wafer using our MST technology within the customer's manufacturing process flow.
 We have not had any customers move beyond phase three as of the date of this Annual Report.
 We believe that this phase will continue to be the longest in our customer engagement process due to the fact that integrating MST into a customer's manufacturing flow frequently requires us to conduct subsequent tests based on the result of earlier test runs.
 This phase also requires investment of time and resources by customers.
 In order to progress beyond this, we must demonstrate benefits at a commercially-significant level.
 It is difficult for both customers and for Atomera to estimate the amount of time a customer will be in the integration phase. - 4.
 Process Installation.
 Prior to enabling a customer to install and use MST technology on epitaxial deposition machines in their own fab, we intend to require execution of a license for use of our patents and proprietary know-how.
 Requiring a license at this stage is a customary and accepted practice in the semiconductor industry.

-- 5. Technology qualification.
+Our recently announced JDA grants a manufacturing license to our customer and upon delivery of our IP transfer package and issuance of our invoice, this customer will enter phase four. - 5.
+Technology qualification.
 After installation of MST in the fab, the customer will conduct additional testing to ensure manufacturing reliability under accelerated test conditions that simulate volume production.
-Upon successfully completing the qualification phase, products can be built and shipped using this manufacturing process. - 6.
-Production.
+Upon successfully completing the qualification phase, products can be built and shipped using this manufacturing process.

+6. Production.
 We expect that our license agreements will provide that upon commencement of sales of wafers or devices built using MST, our customer will pay us a royalty that will be a percentage of the selling price of the wafer or device, depending on the type of customer.

 While the above steps describe a model customer engagement, we have engaged with some customers in ways that do not follow this precise order.
-For example, we may from time to time enter into evaluation license agreements with certain customers under which they may install MST in their fabs to run internal tests only and not for commercial use or distribution.
+JDAs are an example of an engagement format that may combine engineering service, development, manufacturing, process optimization and other joint activities that do not follow the order described above.
+In addition, we may from time to time enter into evaluation license agreements with certain customers under which they may install MST in their fabs to run internal tests only and not for commercial use or distribution.
 Other potential customers may run tests on MST-treated wafers prior to further engagement with us on integration into their manufacturing process.
-Additionally, as part of some customer engagements we may enter into a joint development agreement to set forth objectives and mutual obligations for particular activities that occur during the evaluation, productization and commercialization of MST-based wafers.